-In Release 6.0.0.6 and above you can also Reset to Factory Defaults if the "Cancel" (X) button is depressed while powering off.
-Press and hold the "Cancel" button and then press and hold the power button until "Powering Off" is displayed, then release both buttons.
+Note: You can also Reset to Factory Defaults by pressing the "Cancel" (X) button while powering off.
+Press and hold the

+"Cancel" button and then press and hold the power button until "Powering Off" is displayed, then release both buttons.